Capillary/ecom-api-document/source/includes/_product.md

 --------- | -------- | -----------
-sku* | string | SKU of the item variantsku | string | SKU of the variant product (required for variant product) usergroupid | int | Specify the user group id to associate the price list to a specific group locationrefcode  |  string | Location/store code associated to the price list channelrefcode | string  | Channel code to which the price list is associated
+sku* | string | SKU of the item variantsku | string | SKU of the variant product (required for variant product) usergroupid | int | Specify the user group id associated to the price list locationrefcode  | string | Location/store code associated to the price list channelrefcode | string  | Channel reference code to which the price list is associated

 <aside class="notice"> All parameters marked by * are mandatory.</aside>